Report: Iran destroys mass graves of those executed in 1988

-DUBAI, United Arab Emirates (AP) — A new report alleges Iran is destroying or redeveloping the sites of mass graves holding those executed in a 1988 purge that killed thousands.
+DUBAI, United Arab Emirates (AP) — Iran is destroying or redeveloping the sites of mass graves holding those executed in a 1988 wartime purge that killed as many as 5,000 people, a report released Monday alleges.

-The joint report was released Monday by the London-based group Justice for Iran and Amnesty International.
+The joint report by the London-based group Justice for Iran and Amnesty International calls new attention to the mass executions carried out nearly 30 years ago, which came at the end of Iran’s bloody war with Iraq.

-It focuses on seven mass graves demolished, covered in garbage or redeveloped to hide evidence of the killings.
-Justice for Iran alleges it has identified over 120 locations in Iran that were used as mass graves then.
+While largely not talked about publicly since then, the executions roiled Iran anew in 2016 with the release of a recording of a top official at the time condemning the killings as “the biggest crime in the history of the Islamic Republic.”

-Iran’s mission to the United Nations did not respond to a request for comment.
+Iran’s mission to the United Nations did not respond to a request for comment on the report.

 Most Read Nation & World Stories